 On 20 April 1959, Waccamaw departed for another Mediterranean tour.
 This seventh tour, however, was shorter than those previous, and she returned to Newport in June.
 Upon her return, the ship continued her familiar role of logistic support to the antisubmarine forces in the western Atlantic.
 This continued until November when she began a period of overhaul at the Bethlehem Steel Shipyard, New York.
 Due to a labor-management dispute in January 1960, Waccamaw was moved by tugs to the New York Shipyard at Brooklyn, N.Y., to complete her overhaul in April.

-In June 1962, Waccamaw again resumed support of the 2d Fleet; and, in August, she set sail for the Mediterranean on her ninth tour with the 6th Fleet.
-On the way, Waccamaw participated in Operation "Riptide," working in support of such ships as the nuclear carrier Enterprise (CVA(N)-65).
+In June 1962, Waccamaw again resumed support of the Second Fleet; and, in August, she set sail for the Mediterranean on her ninth tour with the Sixth Fleet.
+On the way, Waccamaw participated in Operation Riptide, working in support of such ships as the nuclear aircraft carrier Enterprise (CVA(N)-65).
 The ship spent the holiday season at Golfe Juan, France, and gave a Christmas party for some 50 orphans.
 She returned to her home port, Newport, on 2 March 1963.

 Waccamaw spent most of the fall in Newport, with scattered brief commitments and type training periods underway.
 Much time was devoted to the administrative inspection for fiscal 1964 which was held in November.
 At the year's end, preparations were hard underway on board Waccamaw for the most extensive yard period in the ship's 17-year history.
-She was scheduled to enter the Puget Sound Bridge and Drydock Co. in Seattle on 29 February 1964.
+She was scheduled to enter the Puget Sound Bridge & Dry Dock Co. in Seattle on 29 February 1964.